 "*" indicates required fields

 Adderall is often prescribed for conditions like ADHD, but this stimulant drug can be highly addictive.
 Effective Adderall addiction treatment needs a full approach, using both medical and psychological support.
-Our addiction treatment center in Massachusetts is here to guide you or a loved one through every stage of care for Adderall addiction.
+Our Adderall addiction treatment program Massachusetts is here to guide you or a loved one through every stage of care for Adderall addiction.

 Adderall is the brand name of a common prescription medication consisting of amphetamine and dextroamphetamine.
 While it is best known for treating ADHD, it is also used for narcolepsy.
 Adderall works by boosting the central nervous system, which can improve focus and energy while calming restlessness.
 Those who take Adderall often feel more focused and productive.
 However, the drug also has side effects, including sleep problems, headaches, and loss of appetite.